handsomeguy1/jcss-digital-distress/README.md

-## JCSS Digital Distress — Reproducible Pipeline
+## JTBS Digital Distress — Reproducible Pipeline
 Shakir, S. (2025).
 Digital Distress in the Attention Economy: A Dual-Model Analysis.

 This repository contains the complete dataset, code, and documentation required to reproduce all analyses and figures for the paper, “Predicting Digital Distress: Attentional Fluctuation, Social Comparison, and Sleep Disruption in the Attention Economy.”